 Unless the roosting site is disturbed, the same butterflies will visit that spot night after night.
 Strength in numbers is one of the benefits of communal roosting for Longwings.

 Avg.
 Wingspan: 72 - 100 mm / 3 - 4 "

 Diet: adults feed on nectar and pollen.

-(Longwings are only butterflies known to consume pollen, which is probably why they have a long lifespan.) (about six months, as compared to a more usual one month for other butterfly species).
+Longwing butterflies are known to consume pollen, which is why they have a long lifespan. (about six months, as compared to a more usual one - two months for most other butterfly species).

 Kingdom: Animalia, Phylum: Arthropoda